FMagnani/DR_RGCN/README.md

 * gpu, that is 0 if there's only one gpu
 * eval-protocol, that slightly changes the protocol for the metric computation
 * edge-sampler, that can be "uniform" or "neighbor" (the latter gave less problems to me)
 * test, which selects if performing or not the test on the test triplets.
 If the test is not done, you can still check the convergence through the training loss.

+At the end of the training, the model and the all the history of the training loss are saved.

 ## Hyperparameters
 There are many hyperparameters that can be chosen.